-- Edit your source files (either assembly or C)
+- Edit your source files (either C or assembly)

-- One touch assemble (or compile) and download to PICmicro emulator and simulator tools (automatically updates all project information)
+- One-touch compile or assemble, and download to emulator and simulator tools (automatically updates all project information)

 - · Debug using:

-- source files (assembly or C)
+- Source files (C or assembly)

-- mixed assembly and C
+- Mixed C and assembly

-- machine code
+- Machine code

-MPLAB IDE supports multiple debugging tools in a single development paradigm, from the cost effective simulators, through low-cost in-circuit debuggers, to full-featured emulators.
-This eliminates the learning curve when upgrading to tools with increasing flexibility and power.
+MPLAB IDE supports multiple debugging tools in a single development paradigm, from the cost-effective simulators, through low-cost in-circuit debuggers, to full-featured emulators.
+This eliminates the learning curve when upgrading to tools with increased flexibility and power.